ameerwasi001/SocratesPy/ReadMe.md

 # SocratesPy
-Embedded logic programming for python written in native python, by using python's versatile native syntax.
+Embedded constraint logic programming for python written in native python, by using python's versatile native syntax.
 This library utilizes the subscript syntax of python to preserve closer connection with prolog and internally transforms that into a data structure that is then easily and efficiently, extensible and interpolable from native python.
 It's about time, I introduce SocratesPy's syntax.

 ## How to use this library
 This library can work in two ways but only the first one is implemented right now, and the one that's implemented is transpiling a python file(for instance testFile.py) to another file(for instance transpiledTestFile.py), and you should use this command for this `[this repo's main.py] testFile.py transpiledTestFile.py`.